Energy Brands: History

-J. Darius Bikoff, a self-proclaimed health nut born on September 21, 1961, first conceived of the idea of vitamin-enhanced water in 1996.
+J. Darius Bikoff, a self-proclaimed health nut born on September 21, 1961, first conceived of the idea of vitamin-enhanced water in 1994.
 According to him, he was feeling "run down" and concerned he was catching a cold, so he took some Vitamin C and drank some mineral water.
 As he consumed the items, he started thinking about the idea of having them together instead of having to take them separately.
-He founded Energy Brands in May 1996 using his personal savings and contracting with an aquifer in Connecticut for the base water used.
-The individual products carried the Glacéau name, with the company's first product being Glacéau Smartwater.
+He founded Energy Brands on May 22, 1996 using his personal savings and contracting with an aquifer in Connecticut for the base water used.
+The individual products used the existing Glacéau brand, which itself was founded by Bikoff in January 1994.'
+The first product distributed by Energy Brands was Glacéau Smartwater.

 Reflecting on the company's early history, Bikoff notes that it was "very tough" as he struggled with founding the company having no actual experience in beverage manufacturing, beyond working in an aluminum fabrication factory.
 While launching his company, he was also having to deal with personal struggles including a divorce and having to file for bankruptcy.
 He started by personally introducing Smartwater to smaller independent natural food stores around New York, moving to a statewide launch when the product became successful.
 He used this same basic method, adding in "mom-and-pop stores", for the launches of Fruitwater and Vitaminwater in 1998 and 2000, respectively.
 By 2001, the company's drinks were sold in over 4,000 retail stores in the New York area.
 According to Bikoff, this enabled his products to go unnoticed by the large beverage makers until the product was firmly established, when he could then cultivate relationships with various independent distributors, opening the way for nationwide distribution.

 Bikoff eventually allowed LVMH to buy a 30% equity share in the company.
 LVMH later sold the stake to another investor, who in turn sold it again.
 The shares ended up in the hands of India-based Tata Group in August 2006, which paid $677 million for the 30% equity, seeking to expand its American business interests.